39 Helpful Non-Verbal Attention-Getters: Quiet Students Fast

 12. Utilize Hand Signals.

-Because there are a variety of different hand signals to utilize, choose the ones that you feel are best for grabbing students’ attention.
+Because there are a variety of different hand signals to utilize, choose those that you feel are best for grabbing students’ attention.

 13. Write a Message On the Board.